farhiongit/words2number/README.md

 **This program converts words into a number for any Indo-European language.**

+It works for any language that follows decimal rules and grouping by tens, hundreds, thousands, millions and so on.
+See https://www.languagesandnumbers.com/numbering-systems/en/ and http://villemin.gerard.free.fr/Wwwgvmm/Numerati/Langue.htm for a lot more.

 For instance,

   - *thirteen million, seven hundred and eighty-four thousand, three hundred and sixty-three*,